Private vs. Public Ambulance Service: Differences, Pros, and Cons

 What Are Emergency and Non-emergency Cases?

 Ambulance services offer transportation to patients in a state of emergency.
 They also cater to people whose needs aren’t urgent but still need a ride to a medical facility.
-This means that patients without emergencies can have their ambulance trips scheduled.
+This means that patients without emergencies can schedule ambulance trips.

 Examples of Emergency Cases